Pit bull attacks walker and her dog in Omaha neighborhood

 But passing by a house near 5th and William streets in Omaha's Little Italy neighborhood, a pit bull charged — possibly through an open gate — and Lulu got hurt trying to fend off the other dog.

 “She’s pretty protective of me so she did try, but I scooped her up, and that’s when I got the first bite on my leg,” Guerrero said.

 The wound required 15 stitches and the raging pit bull kept attacking.
 Guerrero said, “I saw the dog bite other people and so I tried to get up and run away and the dog came back again and bit me in my upper thigh.”

-The Nebraska Humane Society cited Teresa Vargas for no proof of rabies vaccination, restraint violation, dangerous animal a pit bull without a muzzle and no proof of insurance required for a pit bull.
+cited Teresa Vargas for no proof of rabies vaccination, restraint violation, dangerous animal a pit bull without a muzzle and no proof of insurance required for a pit bull.